ThomasRoca/Data-training-Columbia-Science-Po-2018/README.md

 Stay in touch via [Twitter](https://twitter.com/Thomas_Roca), [Github](https://github.com/ThomasRoca/) or [LinkedIn](https://www.linkedin.com/in/thomas-roca-43347484/)

-Link to the lecture [available here](http://datactivist.com/lecture/Bangkok%202018.html)
+Lecture will be available here [Link to the lecture]

 <br>